 If a sick person who received this anointing recovers his health, he can in the case of another grave illness receive this sacrament again.
 If during the same illness the person's condition becomes more serious, the sacrament may be repeated.
 It is fitting to receive the Anointing of the Sick just prior to a serious operation.
 The same holds true for the elderly whose frailty becomes more pronounced.
 (CCC #1515)(For more information, look in the Catechism of the Catholic Church #1499, 1520, 1523, 1526-1532)

-If someone you know is in danger of death and in need of anointing, please contact the rectory.
-St. Michael Parish celebrates one Mass of Anointing a year in the fall.
+If someone you know is in danger of death and in need of anointing, please contact the Parish Office.
+When you call, please indicate if it is an emergency.